top of page

 During the AEP, you can pick a new Medicare Advantage or a new Medicare Part D Prescription Drug plan for the new year beginning on January 1st.
 You can switch from Original Medicare to a Medicare Advantage plan, and your changes will take effect on January 1st.
 You can leave your Medicare Advantage plan and re-enroll in Original Medicare, effective January 1st.

-If you have a Stand-Alone Medicare Part D PDP plan and are satisfied with it, and the plan is available for the next year, you do not need to take any action; your plan will automatically renew.
+If you are satisfied with your Stand-Alone Medicare Part D PDP plan and it is available for next year, you do not need to take any action; your plan will automatically renew.

 Lastly, if you have chosen Original/Traditional Medicare with a Medicare Supplement/Medigap plan, you do not need to do anything during the Medicare AEP (Annual Enrollment Period).
 This is because once you purchase a Medigap policy, it is considered to be permanent.
 You can always apply for a new Medicare Supplement/Medigap plan with the same or a different carrier, any day of the year.